Is there a problem with your delivery? You are not alone.

 - 💔 Damaged package: Product broken or damaged upon delivery

-- 🚨 Stolen package: Disappearance after delivery (porch piracy)
+- 🚨 Package theft: Disappearance after delivery (porch piracy)

 - ⏰ Late package: Delivery time exceeded